indigodavid/indigodavid/README.md

 **Full-Stack Developer | Ruby on Rails Specialist | Building Scalable Solutions with Impact**

-I'm a passionate developer with since 2022 architecting and delivering full-stack applications.
+I'm a passionate developer, architecting and delivering full-stack applications since 2022.
 I specialize in **Ruby on Rails** and **React**, with a focus on creating robust backend systems that solve real business problems.
 My background in Electronics Engineering gives me a unique problem-solving approach to software development.

 ## 🚀 What I Bring